yoyongxuan/tp/docs/DeveloperGuide.md

     * `massattend 1-10 1`: marks attendance for students from index 1 to 10 in the list for tutorial 1.
     * `massattend t/TAG 5`: marks attendance for students with the specified `TAG` for tutorial 5.

+1. **Improve GUI for displaying attendance**: The current GUI only displays tutorials that students have attended.
+Instead, it could show all the tutorials, and colour them red and green based on whether students have attended or not.

 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Instructions for manual testing**